d8a-m8/hello-world/hw02_Exploring-Gapminder-with-tidyverse.md

 Welcome!
 This should be a fun ride today for you and I. So in this following report we will be exploring the Gapminder dataset...however, I will have no idea what you will end up seeing.

-So, get some coffee or tea or any consumable, potable liquid %&gt;% temperature(hot:cold) and let's get started. :D

 Why?

 ``` r